Movie star and visionary Robert Redford has died at age 89

 Over the years, Sundance evolved into an independent powerhouse, with prestigious programs for theater, music, Native American film and documentaries that helped produce Oscar honorees from American Dream to When We Were Kings, Summer of Soul, Citizenfour and Crip Camp.

-"All the films I've made are about the country I live in and grew up in, " Redford told NPR in 2013.
+"All the films I've made are about the country I live in and grew up in," Redford told NPR in 2013.
 He was not interested in America as black and white or blue or red, he said.
-"I was interested in the grey part, where complexity lies."
+"I was interested in the gray part, where complexity lies."

 Copyright 2025 NPR